 Interlocking Orange County Paving Stones Installation

 Interlocking Orange County Paving Stones are installed over a class A Road base and a leveling bed of sand.
-Orange County Paving Stones can be used for walkways, patios, swimming pool remodeling contractor and driveways and airport or even loading docks.
+Orange County Paving Stones can be used for walkways, patios, swimming pool remodeling contractor, driveways and airport or even loading docks.
 Pools get dirty quickly.
 Grass clippings, falling leaves, and insects can collect on the surface of the water and along the bottom.
 Find a pool service near you to keep your pool in top condition, you can get more info here.
 Find a local expert who can keep your pool in peak swimming condition.

 Instead of connecting the pavers by pouring grout between the joints, as one would with tiles, sand particles are spread over the pavers and tamped down.
 The sand stabilizes the interlocking pavers, yet allows for some flexibility.
 In other words, this type of pavement will absorb stress such as small earthquakes, freezes and thaws, and slight ground erosion by shifting each tile slightly.
 If you are looking for tiles Tiler’s Place is your goto DIY tiling website.
 Therefore, they will not crack or buckle like concrete.

 The special tools needed for installing interlocking pavers are plate compactors and Diamond Blade Brick Saws.
 The former is used to compact the base material to 90% density minimum and also to set and interlock the pavers into the sand bed.
 The latter is used to cut the pieces to fit at corners and edges.
 The sand does not easily wash out with rain or garden hose water and a sealant can be spread on to further lock the sand.
 Standard thicknesses are 60mm (for light traffic) and 80mm (heavy traffic).
 50mm too is common in some countries like Pakistan (used for footpaths etc).